chainlynx/google-cloud-rhel-image/README.md

 Complete the following steps to prepare the image for GCP

 1. Enter the following command to convert the file.
-Images uploaded to GCP need to be in raw format and named disk.raw.
+Images uploaded to GCP need to be in raw format and named **disk.raw**.
    ```
    $ qemu-img convert -f qcow2 <ImageName>.qcow2 -O raw disk.raw
    ```